Be an active participant in the hope-triumphs-over-oppression culture of Cape Town. Become involved in many ways while taking classes at UCT.

 Students participate in cultural components, and are strongly encouraged to participate in community service.

-Previous college-level coursework in African Studies strongly recommended (and is required for A&S students).
+Previous college-level coursework in African Studies strongly recommended.

 What is unique about this program?

 - Take all your courses at the University of Cape Town with local and international students

 - Choose from a wide range of course offerings at the University of Cape Town in commerce, engineering, humanities, and science

 - Immerse yourself in the culture through a township homestay, the CIEE community service program, and independent study opportunities

 - Live, interact, and study with African students in a society in transition

 - Visit local theater, music, and dance productions, museums, rural cooperatives, and cricket and rugby matches

 Near the southern-most tip of Africa, Cape Town is all about the wonders of nature – and the fallout of a complicated history that make this a society in transition.
 Experience it all, with strong academics, links to Cape Town peers and communities, historical site visits, and time to explore on your own.
 It is an experience that is sure to stick with you for life.